 The creative industries are the fastest growing sector of the UK economy spanning advertising, architecture, and heritage to video games, performance, and publishing.
 They are worth £91.8bn GVA - more than oil and gas, life sciences, automotive and aerospace industries combined.

-We are entirely independent.
+The Federation is entirely independent.
 Our revenues - and our strength - come from more than 1,000 companies, organisations, institutions and individual practitioners, working in every part of the creative industries - commercial and publicly-supported - as well as in the education system that supports them all.